psi-4ward/docker-powerdns/README.md

   * `MYSQL_PASS=root`
   * `MYSQL_DB=pdns`
   * `MYSQL_DNSSEC=no`
+* To support docker secrets, use same variables as above with suffix `_FILE`.
 * Want to disable mysql initialization?
 Use `MYSQL_AUTOCONF=false`
 * DNSSEC is disabled by default, to enable use `MYSQL_DNSSEC=yes`
 * Want to use own config files?
 Mount a Volume to `/etc/pdns/conf.d` or simply overwrite `/etc/pdns/pdns.conf`

 **PowerDNS Configuration:**

 Append the PowerDNS setting to the command as shown in the example above.
 See `docker run --rm psitrax/powerdns --help`